Fiddletown AVA: History

+Terroir

+Topography

+Fiddletown area differs from the neighboring Shenandoah Valley of California viticultural area because of its higher elevations of 1500 to 2500 ft, colder nighttime temperatures and a higher rainfall of 30 to 40 in per year.
+The area surrounding the north and east boundaries is above 2500 ft and for the most part, too rugged a terrain and too cold for growing grapes.

+Climate

+The summer daytime temperatures range from the eighties to one hundred degrees, and nights are cool from breezes from the surrounding mountains.
+The grapes are grown without any irrigation, and vines produce from 1+1/2 to 3 ST per acre.
+The USDA plant hardiness zones range from 9a to 9b.

+Soils

+Most of the grapes are grown on the southern and western rolling slopes of the hills in the area where the soil is a deep loam of decomposed granite.
+The soils of the Fiddletown viticultural area are Sierra-Ahwahee and Sites series which are deep, moderately well drained and consist of loams or sandy loams.

 Wineries

 Damas Vineyards is one of the few wineries that places Fiddletown AVA on their labels.
 The AVA wine bottles usually are labelled with the "Amador County" appellation.
-The county access roads to the area's wineries and retail outlets primarily in the California Shenandoah Valley viticultural area are on Shenandoah Road while further south is the Fiddletown area, east of Plymouth, CA, is Fiddletown Road.
-See the California Shenandoah Valley for a more complete list of wineries that span both roads.
+The county access roads to the area's wineries and retail outlets are primarily in the California Shenandoah Valley viticultural area on Shenandoah Road while further south is the Fiddletown area, east of Plymouth, is Fiddletown Road.
+California Shenandoah Valley AVA has a more complete list of wineries that span both roads.